google/fonts/cc-by-sa/knowledge/modules/syllabics/dene_syllabics/content.md

 ![INSERT_ALT](images/INSERT_IMG.svg)

 </figure>
-<figcaption>INSERT_FIGCAPTION</figcaption>

-###### A showing of the vertical positioning variation for finals characters across four separate Athabaskan languages that use the Dene Syllabics.
+<figcaption>A showing of the vertical positioning variation for finals characters across four separate Athabaskan languages that use the Dene Syllabics.</figcaption>

 As a result of these preferences, Syllabics fonts wishing to support the Dene Syllabics should provide the correct vertical positioning schemes for all Dene Syllabics orthographies by offering midline and baseline finals.